What is the Line in Sports Betting?

 Point Spread vs Moneyline vs Total: How Lines Differ

 Two of the main sports betting options are point spreads and moneylines.
-Read more about them in our educational course.
+Read more about them in our beginner sports betting course.

 Point Spread